10.5 Safety Culture, Human Risk Factors, and Behavior

 Test Your Knowledge

-A worker bypasses a guard because the normal tool is unavailable and production is urgent.
+A worker bypasses a machine guard because the normal tool is unavailable and production is urgent.
 What should the investigation consider?

 A